MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Internet Explorer 9.
 By default, the user settings of Internet Explorer 9 synchronize between computers.
 Use the policy setting to prevent the user settings for Internet Explorer 9 from synchronization between computers.

 If you enable this policy setting, the Internet Explorer 9 user settings continue to synchronize.